 I dash from the sitting room through the veranda into my home office.
 I would have preferred to watch the marathon on the big screen in the sitting room but anyway I will have to stream it on the laptop, which I hurriedly switch on.
 As fate would have it, the mobile phone Internet that am projecting to my laptop is so slow that youtube is not loading.
 I buy more bundles just to be sure that the problem is not insufficient bundles, but that doesn’t help.
 I am almost crying now.

-I run off the house towards Jam Rescue club along Outering Road, eager to watch the marathon there.
+I run from the house towards Jam Rescue club along Outering Road, eager to watch the marathon there.
 But when I arrive at the Club, the place is more silent than a church on a Monday morning.
 There are only two people there, both cleaners who are scrubbing the rough floor tiles.
 I honestly want to start crying now.
 This cannot be happening.
 So I decide to test if the internet on my phone is working now.

 There he is!
 There is Eliud Kipchoge in a white top, running, surrounded by black clad pacemakers.
 Awesome!
 I walk home watching the marathon.
 Feeling as if Eliud can see that am finally watching his race.

 I decide to get into The Growler, my car, to watch the marathon from there.

 That is where I am sitting now.
 The marathon is at the halfway mark and Eliud is on course to finish it in under two hours.
 Am watching this on the official INEOS Youtube channel for this race.
 One of the commentators is a lady, a former American long distance runner whose voice is absolutely beautiful.
 I smile at her voice.

 Thirty kilometers are over.
 Twelve remaining.
 The lady with a beautiful voice says that she can see some strain on Eliud’s face and the two other guys who are commentating the race with her agree.
 My heart starts to sink.
 He has to finish this race in under two hours.
 I tell my car’s frayed black steering wheel.